Double descent: When do neural quantum states generalize?: Introduction

-In this Letter, we report the observation of the double descent phenomenon in NQS.
-To probe this, we frame the learning of a quantum many-body wavefunction as a supervised task: We partition the Hilbert space into a training and test set and train neural networks to predict exact ground-state amplitudes of the transverse-field Ising model (TFIM).
+In this work, we report the observation of the double descent phenomenon in NQS.
+We devise a setup that probes for the generalization properties of NQS by mirroring more conventional machine learning tasks.
+More concretely, we frame the learning of a quantum many-body wavefunction as a supervised learning task, partitioning the Hilbert space into a training and test dataset where the label for each spin configuration is the exact ground-state amplitude of the transverse-field Ising model (TFIM).
+Then, we minimize a mean-squared loss function to train fully connected, physics-agnostic neural networks on the training set.
 We find that the test loss exhibits a clear double descent behavior as the network size increases, with a peak at the interpolation threshold — the position at which the training loss reaches its minimum value, see \cref{fig:main_DD}(b).
-Notably, this threshold lies well beyond the Hilbert space size, indicating that, under this setup, {\it NQS operate in the underparameterized regime}.
-Our results point to the need for physically informed ans\"{a}tze \cite{lange2024simulating-0d5,chen2025neural-78f} rather than relying on the ``bigger is better'' heuristic.
-We further find that the location of the first minimum in the test loss depends on the number of unique training configurations, indicating the interplay between network size and sampling.
-Finally, we examine properties of the underlying physical state represented by the trained NQS to probe the origin of the double descent peak, offering new insights into the limitations and design principles of NQS.
+Notably, this threshold lies well beyond the Hilbert space size, indicating that, under this supervised learning setup, {\it NQS operate in the underparameterized regime}.
+We stress that we observe this behavior despite the fact that we are learning the ground states of a simple Hamiltonian that is, in principle, exactly solvable.
+While we do not confirm that our observations hold for more complex Hamiltonians, there is no clear mechanism by which larger systems or richer interactions would would shift the interpolation threshold to smaller networks.
+Therefore, our results point to the need for physically-informed ans\"{a}tze \cite{vieijra2020restricted-3ac, vieijra2021many-body-27c, Valenti2021,roth2021groupconvolutionalneuralnetworks, luo2021gauge-03b, robledo2022fermionic, luo2023gauge-invariant-6a8, machaczek2025neural, kufel2025approximately, lange2024simulating-0d5,chen2025neural-78f} rather than relying on the ``bigger is better'' heuristic.
+We further find that the location of the first minimum in the test loss depends on the number of unique training configurations, highlighting an interplay between network size and sampling, in our setting.
+Finally, we examine properties of the underlying physical state represented by the trained NQS to probe the origin of the double descent peak, and identify how NQS overfit at the interpolation threshold.
+Through extensive additional experiments, summarized in \cref{app:additional_experiments}, we show that our results are robust to different types of training data, the various phases of the TFIM, and larger system sizes.